Southwest pushes return of its Boeing 737 MAX jets to February

-(Reuters) - Southwest Airlines Co (LUV.N) said on Thursday it was pushing the return of Boeing Co’s (BA.N) 737 MAX jets on its flight schedule until February.
+Oct 17 (Reuters) - Southwest Airlines Co said on Thursday it was pushing the return of Boeing Co’s 737 MAX jets on its flight schedule until February.

 The airline had previously planned to remove the aircraft from its flight schedule through January 5.